-Outcome Metric 1: By 2026, decrease the number of McLean County residents who identify the emergency department as choice of medical care.
+Outcome Metric 1: By 2026, decrease the number of McLean County residents identifying the emergency department as choice of medical care.

-Baseline 1: Per survey respondents, 4% of the general population identified the emergency room as their primary choice of medical care, but 16% of high- risk population identified the emergency room as their primary choice of medical care.
+Baseline 1: Per survey respondents, 4% of the general population identified the emergency room as their primary choice of medical care, but 16% of high risk population identified the emergency room as their primary choice of medical care.

-TACTICS PROGRESS in 2023 (1) Intervention 1.1 (p.
-30): Coordinating Appropriate Access to Comprehensive Care (CAATCH program) (1) The information is not available as there was a change in leadership in 2023 that impacted the growth of this program.
-(2) Intervention 1.2 (p.
-30): Medicaid Innovation Collaborative's Medicaid Transformation Project. (the use of community health workers) (2) 3 patients
+TACTICS PROGRESS in 2024 (1) Intervention 1.1 (p.
+30): Coordinating Appropriate Access to Comprehensive Care (CAATCH program) (1) Provided care to four patients (2) Intervention 1.2 (p.
+30): Medicaid InnovationCollaborative's Medicaid Transformation Project.(the use of community health workers) (2) 154 patients